-• If in doubt, raise concerns with your Line Manager / Designated Safeguarding Lead / Deputy, respecting the family's confidentiality while involving colleagues where necessary.

-- Avoid acting alone except in emergencies. - Follow Carers Bucks and Carers Milton Keynes Lone Working and Confidentiality procedures. - It is not Carers Bucks and Carers Milton Keynes role to decide whether abuse/neglect has or has not taken place: this is the role of Social Services.
-Any reasonable grounds for suspecting abuse/neglect must be reported to Social Services or the Police for them to investigate. - Ensure all details and agreed actions are clearly recorded, dated and signed.
+- If in doubt, raise concerns with your Line Manager / Deputy Safeguarding Lead/ Designated Safeguarding Lead, respecting the family's confidentiality by only involving colleagues where necessary. - Avoid acting alone except in emergencies. - Follow Carers Bucks and Carers Milton Keynes Lone Working and Confidentiality procedures. - It is not Carers Bucks and Carers Milton Keynes role to decide whether abuse/neglect has or has not taken place: this is the role of Social Services.
+Any reasonable grounds for suspecting abuse/neglect must be reported to Social Services or the Police for them to investigate. - Ensure all details and agreed actions are clearly recorded, dated and signed on CP1 form and database.